 For Soft Shell Crabs

-- In a small mixing bowl, combine the dry ingredients: flour, cornmeal, Old Bay seasoning, seasoned salt, and pepper.
+- In a shallow bowl, combine the dry ingredients: all purpose flour, cornmeal, Old Bay seasoning, seasoned salt, and pepper.

-- In a separate bowl, pour the milk and season it with a dash or two of Old Bay seasoning.
+- In a large mixing bowl, prepare the milk bath by combining milk with Old Bay seasoning.

-- On medium-high heat, add olive oil to cover the bottom of the frying pan.
-Fry the crabs two at a time for 2 but no more than 3 minutes on each side.
-Transfer to a plate lined with a paper towel to absorb the oil.
+- On medium-high heat, add olive oil to cover the bottom of a large skillet.
+Fry the crabs two at a time for 2 minutes on each side or until golden brown.
+Transfer to a plate lined with paper towels to absorb the oil.

 For the Soft Shell Crab Sandwiches

-- For the buns, I like mine slightly toasted.
-It adds an extra crunch to the sandwich and keeps the buns from getting soggy from the condiments.
+- For the brioche buns, I like mine slightly toasted.
+It adds an extra texture to the sandwich and keeps the buns from getting soggy from the condiments.

 - Spread the buns with mayonnaise, mustard, and/or tartar sauce.
-Add the crab then top with lettuce and tomato.
+Place the fried crabs on the buns then top with lettuce and tomato.

 Notes

-- For quicker prep, get the soft shell crabs already cleaned.
+- Time-saving tips: Get the soft shell crabs already cleaned.

-- For added flavoring, squeeze a lemon and/or a dash of Old Bay Seasoning on top of the crab.
+- For more flavor: Squeeze fresh lemon juice and/or a dash of Old Bay Seasoning on top of the soft-shell crab.

 Joel Cruzada